SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

-(44 actions!!)
+(74 actions!!)
 This Blueprint uses the Z2M (Zigbee2MQTT) imported Action sensor to sort out the multitude of commands from the Xiaomi Magic Cube Remote.
 The split out of functions gives you the ability to assign local scripts or functions to do the things you want the remote to do.
 Functions that are left empty will simply do nothing.

 ## 📑 Changelog

+* **2022-04-26**: Re-configure to add 30 Action Methods
+  * Add 30 flip actions for any sode to any side addressing
+  * Add 'last_side' variable to display sensor and code
+  * Change variable named 'event' into 'action' fo clarity
+  * Change variable named 'sub-event' into 'side' for clarity
+  * Added Group 1 🍎, Group 2 🍊, & Group 3 🍐 to help users decide which sensors to populate
+  * Added Emojis to help people visualize what action is in what Group
 * **2022-04-11**: No Code Change.
 Added guidance to solve missing Action Sensor condition in this document.
   * Example code bug fix from [Michael Fischer](https://community.home-assistant.io/u/DagobahMike)
 * **2022-03-17**: Added 6 functions that do not care about side.
 Makes it simple if you only want a couple of functions.